 Example of Tobin Tax

-Tobin tax was tried in Sweden in 1984.
-A tax of 0.5% was levied on buying and selling of shares.
+Sweden tried Tobin tax in 1984.
+They levied a tax of 0.5% on buying and selling of shares.
 They could not achieve the results.
-Only 50 million Swedish Kronors were raised against the expectation of 1.5 billion.
+Sweden could only raise 50 million Swedish Kronors against the expectation of 1.5 billion.
 In the 1st week of the tax itself, the trading volume of bonds fell by 85%.
 Later it was scrapped in 1991.
-Italy has imposed a tax on high-frequency trading of shares in September’13, 0.02 % of tax is imposed on all the trades which are occurring every 0.5 seconds or faster.
-In 2016, 11 European countries have proposed the financial transaction tax, where they would levy 0.1 percent tax would be levied on shares and bonds & 0.01 percent tax would be levied on derivative transactions.
-This approach has given mixed results in many countries that have tried like Chile, Malaysia & Thailand.
+Italy imposed a tax on high-frequency trading of shares in September’13.
+They imposed 0.02 % of tax on all the trades occurring every 0.5 seconds or faster.
+In 2016, 11 European countries proposed the financial transaction tax, where they would levy 0.1 percent tax on shares and bonds & 0.01 percent tax on derivative transactions.
+This approach gave mixed results in many countries that tried it, like Chile, Malaysia & Thailand.

 Implementation of Tobin Tax